juanpablozunigahidalgo/GENAI-BANK-ID-CREDIT-PROCESSING/README.md

 👋 CREDITS & CONTACT
 ---------------------
 Built by Juan Pablo Zuniga H + AI-copilot.
-For the Danske Bank GenAI Specialist Technical Assignment
+For the Bank GenAI Specialist Technical Assignment
 Open to feedback, discussion, and deeper demos on request.
 Time estimated on duty : 25 hours.